Your Health Comes First

 Every other man and one-in-three women will face cancer in his or her lifetime.
 And I’m not even talking about the other diseases arising around the world.

 It’s time for us to wake up and realize what we’re doing with your life.
 We only have one!

-I started to change my diet, I started to exercise every day even if it was just having a walk after dinner, I started to meditate and having peaceful moment to calm down, I practiced mindfulness on a daily basis, I reconnected to the nature to get energy from the beauty that surrounds us, I made sure that I was respecting my bio rhythm and having enough sleep.
-And I worked on my emotions, on my mindset, on my limitations, releasing everything, which was draining me from my life energy.
-My transformation didn’t happen in one night, but slowly and surely I could feel how I was feeling more energized, how I was looking at life in a different way, how I gained a feeling of happiness and fulfillment day after day.
+I started to change my diet, I started to exercise every day even if it was just having a walk after dinner, I started to meditate and having peaceful moments to calm down, I practiced mindfulness on a daily basis, I reconnected with nature to get energy from the beauty that surrounds us, I made sure that I was respecting my biorhythm and getting plenty of sleep.
+And I worked on my emotions, on my mindset, on my limitations, releasing everything, which was draining me of my life energy.
+My transformation didn’t happen in one night, but slowly and surely I could see how I was feeling more energized, how I was looking at life in a different way, how I gained a feeling of happiness and fulfillment day after day.
 I became grateful for every beautiful moment in my life.

-Working with a coach helped me to take the reins in my life.
-My coach helped me face reality, express my emotions, confront limiting beliefs, let go of all my excuses, reprogram my mindset, see life differently, and to make the necessary changes to heal me physically, emotionally, mentally, spiritually, and financially.
+Working with an integrative health coach helped me to take the reins of my own life.
+My wellness coach helped me face reality, express my emotions, confront limiting beliefs, let go of all my excuses, reprogram my mindset, see life differently, and to make the necessary changes I need to heal myself physically, emotionally, mentally, spiritually, and financially.

-The cancer is an opportunity to grow and learn.
-I am proud of the journey I’ve been through and want to guide others to strive and thrive and create the life they deserve to have.
+The cancer or illness is an opportunity to grow and learn.
+I am proud of the journey I’ve been through and want to guide others to strive and thrive while creating the life they deserve to have.